numan/yearn-gnosis-safe/README.md

 1. Create infrastructure for secrets and add secrets
 2. Build production bundle of the Gnosis Safe UI
 3. Create the rest of the Gnosis Safe infrastructure (Client Gateway, Transaction Service, UI, Configuration Service)
-4. Bootstrap transaction data for existing safes
+4. Index transaction data for existing safes

 ### Prerequisites